patrickjm/websocket-dom/README.md

 btn.innerText = 'Click me';
 btn.addEventListener('click', () => {
-  console.log('hello'); // <-- This will be printed in the server terminal });
+  console.log('hello'); // <-- This will be printed in the server terminal console.client.log('hello'); // <-- This will be printed in the client terminal });
 document.body.appendChild(btn);
 ```